 Recent Updates & Upcoming Talks:

-- Oct 27: I'll be participating in an Author Meets Critics panel on Nicolette Manglos-Weber's book Joining the Choir at SSSR.
+- Oct 27: I participated in an Author Meets Critics panel on Nicolette Manglos-Weber's book Joining the Choir at SSSR.

 - Jun 29: I gave a talk on time as context for friendship and co-authorship ties at Sunbelt in Utrecht.